zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 Made immaterial, all virtues were removed, removed, and appeased.
 That is, to make it unproductive

-[APZ 135.2] (# apz135.2) # apz135.2 .ref .apz යනු "Is this karma wrong?"
+[APZ 135.2] (# apz135.2) # apz135.2 .ref .apz යනු "Is this kamma wrong?"
-Wrong karma says that there is a reward for lust.
-Flawless karma White says there are white rewards.
-Wrong karma and wrong wrong karma It means to remove, to exclude, to appease, to make unproductive.
+Wrong kamma says that there is a reward for lust.
+Flawless kamma White says there are white rewards.
+Wrong kamma and wrong wrong kamma It means to remove, to exclude, to appease, to make unproductive.
 Purity Impurity is impurity in that one does not desire impurity Wishing.
 Even if you wish for akushala dhammas.
 Purity is purity